bjoern-braun/bjoern-braun/README.md

 - 🔭 **Dataset recordings**: During the initial phase of my PhD, I focused on recording several **multimodal datasets**  comprising synchronized egocentric and third-person camera recordings along with emotions and physiological signals, such as photoplethysmograms (PPG) and electrodermal activity (EDA).
 - 🤔 **Machine learning:** Currently, I am developing novel deep learning techniques to estimate these physiological signals from the recorded (egocentric) videos and infer a person's **affective state**.
-- ⚡ **Future applications:** Ultimately, I aim to enhance intelligent computer agents and healthcare applications using these physiological and affective indicators to provide better **user-aware, personalized assistance**.
+- ⚡ **Future applications:** Ultimately, I aim to enhance contextual AI and healthcare approaches with the help of these signals by better understanding a user's behavior and internal state.

 Prior to my PhD, I completed a master's degree in Robotics, Systems and Control and a bachelor's degree in Mechanical Engineering, both from ETH Zurich.